sumiit79/Task-2--Unemployment-Analysis-with-Python/README.md

-Task 2 - Unemployment Analysis using Python
+Task 2 - Unemployment Analysis using Python:

 This project analyzes the unemployment scenario before and after the lockdown using Python.
 It includes data analysis, visualizations, and insights derived from the provided dataset.

 Features
 Analyze the unemployment rates, employment, and labor participation for different states and regions.